 Thatโs a whole lot of stuff going on in one little body.
 Itโs no wonder they put up a fight at bedtime.

-Another factor to consider is whether their afternoon nap may be interfering with their nighttime sleep.
-Which leads us to this next question…
+Another factor to consider is whether their afternoon nap may be interfering with their nighttime sleep.ย Which leads us to this next question…

 What is an appropriate bedtime for a 3 year old?

 If your toddler is restless, lying awake or refusing to go to bed after having taken a big afternoon nap, it may be time to consider transitioning to quiet time, instead of naptime.
-Ideally, their bedtime should be 4-5 hours after they wake up from their nap.ย

-So for example, if they nap from 1-3 PM, their bedtime should be 7 PM.
 However, if they still struggle to fall asleep at an appropriate time, itโs time to consider cutting out naptime.
-I know, it sounds horrible, but the good news is that theyโll likely fall asleep much quicker at bedtime!
+I know, it sounds horrible, but the good news is that theyโll likely fall asleep much quicker at bedtime!ย

 You can of course try shortening the length of the nap, but in general, ANY amount of sleep (even 30 minutes) is enough to โtake the edge offโ but STILL keep them up at bedtime.
-My advice would be to try cutting out naps for a week and if it doesnโt work and bedtime with your 3 year old is still a nightmare, reintroduce their nap.

-I would almost never recommend keeping them up late in the hope that theyโll fall asleep faster or sleep in later.
-A toddler who can do this would be the exception, rather than the rule.
-If kept up late, most toddlers become cranky and irritable and thus much harder to put to bed.
+- I would almost never recommend keeping them up late in the hope that theyโll fall asleep faster or sleep in later.

 To recap: